eaglerock1337/autobob-sidekick/README.md

 - clone this repo to your filesystem
 - open a shell to this directory
-- run `python3 setup.py`
+- run `make` if you have it installed, otherwise run `setup.sh`
 - the script will set up the necessary dependencies and use `pyinstaller` to bundle the application
-- the `autobob` application will be deployed to the `dist` directory
+- the `autobob` application will be copied to the current directory

-You can copy the `dist/autobob` executable wherever is most convenient for your use.
+You can copy the `autobob` executable wherever is most convenient for your use.
 Simply run `autobob` from the shell or the GUI and enjoy!

 ## development